dflitney/vigenere/README.md

 the list of possible rotated alphabets.
 In this example our key word is "MYPASSWORD" and the message text is "THIS IS MY SECRET TEXT".

-The first letter, 'T', is replaced with the coresponding letter, 'E', from the alphabet rotated to start with the first key letter 'M'.
+The first letter, 'T', is _substituted_ with the coresponding letter, 'E', from the alphabet rotated to start with the first key letter 'M'.